pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

       or similar formats, produced by tools such as [py2app](https://py2app.readthedocs.io) or
       [briefcase](https://beeware.org/project/projects/tools/briefcase/)),
-      the person building the project must be accommodate all possible CPU architectures where the code *could* be executed.
+      the person building the project must accommodate all possible CPU architectures where the code *could* be executed.
     - If binary wheels are only available in "thin" format, any issues with merging those wheels into fat equivalents for distribution purposes are